 - The multigenerational workplace

-- HR compliance for HR professionals
+- HR compliance training for HR professionals

 The key tenet of awareness training is to ensure every employee understands what workplace equity is: everybody must be treated equally, whatever their different backgrounds, identity, or marginalisation.
 Awareness training will make sure everyone knows about and understands the experiences of people of different minorities and identities.
 An aware workforce will be able to: